meilisearch/specifications/text/0119-instance-options.md

 Providing a master key of at least 16 bytes is mandatory when `--env` is set to `production`; if none is given, Meilisearch will throw an error and refuse to launch.

 ```
-Error: In production mode, you must provide a master key to secure your instance.
+Error: You must provide a master key to secure your instance in a production environment.
 It can be specified via the MEILI_MASTER_KEY environment variable or the --master-key launch option.

 We generated a secure master key for you (you can safely copy this token):